labthings/labthings-fastapi/NOTES.md

 * More detail of how and why to use dependencies other than the inter-thing dependencies.
 * A description of how actions are cancelled, perhaps in the new actions page?
 * A description of how the various dependencies work together to set up a new action - e.g. `InvocationID`, `CancelHook`, ... - added to module docstring
-* Do we need a conceptual page on concurre

 ## Code to tidy up or check
 * `actions/__init__.py:377` I've removed `as_responses` as it should always be true - this makes type hints correct.
 I should make `request` non-optional and update the 2 places where it's called.